victor-teles/AspNetCore.Pulse/src/Pulse.AzureDigitalTwin/README.md

-# **Digital Twin Health Check**
+# Azure Digital Twin

 Azure Digital Twins is an Internet of Things (IoT) platform that enables you to create a digital representation of real-world things, places, business processes, and people.
 For more information about Azure Digital Twin please check [Azure Digital Twin Home](https://azure.microsoft.com/en-us/services/digital-twins/)

 This health check can check the Digital Twin: